CSublow/milestone-project-2/README.md

 Because of this potential broad user-base, it was decided to keep the dashboard relatively simple; in total, there are only 4 charts on the dashboard, not including a number of dynamic and static number displays.
 This simplicity is hoped to reduce the chance of users experiencing information overload.

 ### Wireframes
-Prior to work beginning on the website, wireframes were created in order to aid the design progress and provide direction during actual coding.
+Prior to work beginning on the app, wireframes were created in order to aid the design progress and provide direction during actual coding.
 These can be found in the "mockups" folder in the root directory of the project.

-The wireframes served as the initial inspiration for the project, although the finished project diverges from them on a number of points. dc.js is a versatile and (to my mind) complex library, and this project was a learning exercise perhaps as much as it was an exercise in already acquired skills.
+The wireframes served as the initial inspiration for the project, although the finished project diverges from them on a number of points.
+DC.js, Crossfilter and D3.js are versatile and (to my mind) complex libraries, and this project was a learning exercise perhaps as much as it was an exercise in already acquired skills.
 The differences between the wireframes and the finished project are detailed throughout this readme.

 ## Features
 The website is an SPA data dashboard consisting of a single HTML page, utilising JavaScript to render the charts and jQuery for additional data rendering and DOM manipulation.
 Styling is achieved with CSS using SCSS-syntax pre-processing.
 The data the app works with is in JSON format.